 I wonder, then, if local climate has to do with how tastes develop.
 I recently moved to the Pacific Northwest after having lived in Texas since childhood, and in my hometown of Houston, unless you’re a hip twenty-something with a finger on the pulse of what else is hot, Starbucks is king – and even then, the gulf coast approach to that coffee always felt to me more utilitarian and less about slow, conscious enjoyment.

 Though they acknowledge the dominance of “coffee as fuel” in some regions, Petrin doesn’t downplay or disparage the significance of the northwest-born Starbucks phenomenon.
-Starbucks was Petrin’s first major foray into coffee, actually – a point that surprises me about a person who spends their working hours teaching the history and appreciation of specialty coffee and herding tourists from one cool indie establishment to another.
+Starbucks was Petrin’s first major foray into coffee, actually – a point that surprises me about a person who spends their working hours teaching the history and appreciation of specialty coffee culture and herding tourists from one cool indie establishment to another.
 The initial point of connection to Starbucks and coffee was music.